Photo by Amy Vincent, ASC

 In 2013 she was selected by the Toronto International Film Festival as one of 25 filmmakers from around the globe to participate in its high profile Emerging Filmmakers Competition.
 Her next two short films, including The Guest, were created for the competition.
 It too was picked up for theatrical distribution in 25 Cineplex Odeon theatres on September 19, 2013.

 In 2014 she joined the Directors Guild of America after executive producing and directing part of XX, the upcoming first ever all-female horror anthology from Magnolia Pictures and XYZ Films.
-The film will have its World Premiere at the SUNDANCE FILM FESTIVAL on January 22, 2017 and is set for release on February 17, 2017.
+The film had its World Premiere at the SUNDANCE FILM FESTIVAL on January 22, 2017 was released on February 17, 2017.
 For her segment, she adapted Jack Ketchum’s Stoker award-winning story “The Box” (from Peaceable Kingdom) starring Natalie Brown (The Strain).

 She is set to make her feature debut in 2017 with the sci-fi action film Riot Girls with Clique Pictures from a screenplay by Katherine Collins (Lost in Space), followed by the thriller All My Heroes Are Dead from her own script.
 She is also in development on a feature film adaptation of Clive Baker’s Jacqueline Ess, and the feature documentary How We Die with the producer of Blackfish.

 Vuckovic studied Physical Anthropology at McMaster University but left to pursue a career as a digital effects artist at CBC Television, where she earned a Gemini Award (Canadian equivalent of a Primetime Emmy) for Best Visual Effects when she was 25 years old.
 She became a celebrated genre film expert during her tenure as Editor-in-Chief of Rue Morgue Magazine and was twice named one of the most important women in the history of horror alongside Mary Shelley (Frankenstein), Kathryn Bigelow (The Hurt Locker) and Debra Hill (Halloween).
-She is an alumnus of the Toronto International Film Festival Talent Lab, Berlinale Talents and a member of the Toronto chapter of Film Fatales, an international organization of women feature film directors.
+She is an alumnus of the Toronto International Film Festival Talent Lab, Berlinale Talents and a member of the Directors Guild of Canada as well as the Toronto chapter of Film Fatales, an international organization of women feature film directors.

 Vuckovic is also the author of Zombies!
 An Illustrated History of the Undead (St. Martin’s Press) and the compendium of factoids and trivia Horror Miscellany from Ilex Press.
 She has appeared on television and in documentaries as a genre film expert including the Blade Runner (Five-Disc Ultimate Collector’s Edition), Zombiemania , Universal’s The Future of Fear and The Vice Guide to Film.